davorg/balham.org/docs/_pages/history/index.md

 ---
-title: "A Short History of Balham"
+title: "A Short History of Balham : Balham.org"
-description: "A brief history of Balham — from its Anglo-Saxon roots to the arrival of the railway and the rise of Du Cane Court.
-Discover the story of SW12."
+description: "Learn how Balham evolved from sleepy hamlet to buzzing south-west London hub."
 permalink: /history/
 layout: single
 ---